Sensitivity of jet quenching to the initial state in heavy-ion collisions: Phenomenological applications

-\paragraph*{Phenomenological applications.} The medium-induced spectrum gives rise to energy loss which affects the overall suppression of high-$p_T$ particles or jets, quantified through the nuclear suppression factor $R_{AA}$, and to the azimuthal asymmetry of this suppression, quantified through the $v_2$ coefficient.
+The medium-induced spectrum gives rise to energy loss which affects the overall suppression of high-$p_T$ particles or jets, quantified through the nuclear suppression factor $R_{AA}$, and to the azimuthal asymmetry of this suppression, quantified through the $v_2$ coefficient.
 To address the question that motivated our work, we propose an experimental observable that is sensitive to the medium's evolution during its earliest stages.

 To simplify the analysis we consider fully coherent jets, i.e. jets whose opening angle is smaller than the critical resolution angle in the medium \cite{Casalderrey-Solana:2012evi}.
 In this case, the medium interactions can only resolve the total color charge of the jet and energy loss proceeds as off a single parton.
 This occurs for semi-central collisions at RHIC and LHC where the critical angle can be sizable \cite{Mehtar-Tani:2021fud,Mehtar-Tani:2024jtd}.
+To make this distinction clear in what follows, we introduce the single-parton quenching factor $\mathfrak{Q}(\pT)$ as a \textit{proxy} for the full jet suppression factor $R_{AA}(\pT)$.
+Similarly, the azimuthal asymmetry of the quenching for a single parton is denoted $\mathfrak{v}_2(\pT)$ as a \textit{proxy} for the full jet $v_2(\pT)$ measure.